Aloha from Hawaii via Satellite: Production

 On September 4, the final day of Presley's 59-show engagement at the Las Vegas Hilton, Parker announced at a press conference that the live NBC television special, Aloha from Hawaii, would take place in January 1973 in Hawaii.
 Parker had the idea in February 1972, when he saw the live broadcast of Richard Nixon's visit to China.
 Parker approached NBC's president Tom Sarnoff with the proposition.
 They set a tentative release date for November 18, the end of Presley's tour.
-The date had to be moved at the request of the television execution Jim Aubrey, who wanted to avoid the special overlapping with the theatrical release of Elvis On Tour, scheduled for the same month.
+The date had to be moved at the request of television executive Jim Aubrey, who wanted to avoid the special overlapping with the theatrical release of Elvis On Tour, scheduled for the same month.
 The date for the concert was eventually set for January 14, 1973.
 The broadcast in the United States was postponed until April to avoid a conflict with Super Bowl VII that was to be played on the same day.

 Sarnoff suggested Marty Pasetta produce the special.
 Pasetta had produced television specials for Perry Como, Bing Crosby, Glen Campbell, and Don Ho's five specials, filmed on location in Hawaii.
 He had also produced broadcasts of the Oscars, Emmys, and Grammys.
 Presley was interested in a producer who could capture the atmosphere of a live concert.
 Pasetta attended Presley's concert in Long Beach on November 15.
 He was unimpressed by Presley's performance, feeling his presence was "staged, quiet", and expressed his doubts to the network that he would be able to produce an hour-and-a-half special.
 They told Pasetta to discuss his concerns with Parker.